Choose Bloom filter parameters for a blocked layout

 Integer or

-up to a multiple of this many bits.
-Defaults toblock_bits
+NULL.
+Roundmup to a multiple of this many bits.
+Defaults toblock_bits; useNULLto disable rounding.- x

 A